 - Child travelling with family friend: Consent letter from both parents plus care arrangement details

-- Tier 2 or Tier 4 dependent children: Consent relating to care arrangements in the UK
+- Dependent children of other visa holders: Consent relating to care arrangements in the UK

 When Parental Consent is NOT Required